Skip to main content

 Jewish cultures in the Mediterranean region in late antiquity and the early Middle Ages

-The comprehensive cultural changes on the threshold between late antiquity and the early Middle Ages are examined with regard to the emerging Jewish cultures of the Middle Ages (Ashkenaz, Sepharad), particularly on the basis of epigraphic evidence.
+The extensive cultural changes on the threshold between Late Antiquity and the Early Middle Ages with regard to the emerging Jewish cultures of the Middle Ages (Ashkenaz, Sepharad) will be examined, particularly on the basis of epigraphic evidence.

 The study profiles the western Mediterranean region as a Jewish diaspora landscape of its own character.
 Until the reception of rabbinic Judaism in the High Middle Ages, the West was not a blank space.
 Archaeological and epigraphic evidence in Greek and Latin, and only to a lesser extent in Hebrew, provides impressive proof of this.